Using anti-squeezed Schr\"odinger cat states for detection of a given phase shift: Estimates of the error probabilities

 \section{Estimates of the error probabilities}

 We proceed to estimate the false-positive and false-negative error probabilities, adopting reasonably optimistic parameter values for our scheme.
-Because the method introduced in Sec. \ref{sec:method-description} becomes computationally intractable for photon number higher than 23 in the following numerical calcluation realization, we instead employ a binomial method for loss consideration.
+Because the method introduced in Sec.~\ref{sec:phot-stat} becomes computationally intractable for photon number higher than 23 in the following numerical calculation realization, we instead employ a binomial method for loss consideration.
 This restriction precludes the inclusion of SC states with large amplitudes.
-We consider displacement with argument \(i \delta_0\) and losses after it \(\eta\) on anti-squeezed SC state.
+We consider displacement with argument \(i \delta_0\) and a realistic detector with non-unity quantum efficiency.

-Concerning the quantum efficiency $\eta$, over the past several decades, considerable progress has been made in developing photon-number-resolving (PNR) detectors.
-The best values of $\eta$ are currently obtained with cryogenic photon-counting technologies, most notably superconducting nanowire detectors and transition-edge sensors (TESs).
+Concerning the quantum efficiency $\eta$, over the past several decades, considerable progress has been made in developing PNR detectors.
+The best values of \(\eta\) are currently obtained with cryogenic photon-counting technologies, most notably superconducting nanowire detectors and transition-edge sensors (TES).
 The former ones can reach efficiencies as high as 95\% while resolving on the order of 20 photons \cite{Stasi_PRAppl_19_064041_2023}.
 TES-based PNR detectors can achieve efficiencies up to 98\% and resolve up to $\sim 100$ photons \cite{Lita_OE_16_3032_2008, Fukuda_OE_19_870_2011, Gerrits_OE_20_23798_2012}.